Methods of Separation in Everyday Life Class 6 Questions and Answers NCERT Solutions

 Answer:

-Decantation method is used when the insoluble solid particles are heavier and settle down at the bottom of the vessel.
-The liquid is separated from insoluble solids by pouring off the liquid while leaving the solid particles behind as a residue.
+Decantation is used when the solid particles are heavy and settle down at the bottom of the container, allowing the clear liquid to be poured off without disturbing the solid sediment.
+For example separating sand from water.

 Question 7.